CenaPlus/CenaPlus/README.md

 CenaPlus
 ========

-Cena Plus for windows is an Infomatic Judgement Client.
+Cena Plus for windows is an Informatics Judgement Client.
 It is based on .NET Framework 4.0 WPF, WCF, Entity Framework, etc...